Marcos7765/AEDII/Tarefa5/readme.md

 Manual creation of the layout, using Gephi, is necessary to make most of the images.
 The Week 09 of the [course repository](https://github.com/ivanovitchm/datastructure/tree/main) has some instructions for it's usage.

+If you've got a better machine than Google Colab's one and is comfortable with running the program, I heavily suggest you to do so on this one.

 ## References
 - Implementation:
-    - [SDG.ipynb](https://github.com/ivanovitchm/datastructure/blob/main/lessons/week_06/SDG.ipynb) by Ivanovitch Silva (for the requirement 2 plot and graph modelling of the network);
+    - [Wikipedia.ipynb](https://github.com/ivanovitchm/datastructure/blob/main/lessons/week_09/Wikipedia.ipynb) by Ivanovitch Silva (for generation and filtering of the networks);
+    - [Hubs.ipynb](https://github.com/ivanovitchm/datastructure/blob/main/lessons/week_08/Hubs.ipynb) by Ivanovitch Silva (for plotting of the centrality measures and in-degree distribution);
 - Theoretical:
     - [Algorithms and Data Structure II course repository](https://github.com/ivanovitchm/datastructure/tree/main) by Ivanovitch Silva (specifically weeks 05 to 07 pdfs);
-    - [The Atlas for the Aspiring Network Scientist](https://www.networkatlas.eu/) by Michele Coscia (ch.
-6-9, 14 e 27 specially).
+    - [The Atlas for the Aspiring Network Scientist](https://www.networkatlas.eu/) by Michele Coscia (chs.
+6, 11, 14 specially, 28, 32 and 38 could've been used).